Arnie1x/bidding-app/readme.md

 4. Start the frontend server:

     ```bash
-    npm run dev
+    pnpm run dev
     ```

-The frontend will start running at <http://localhost:5173> by default.
+The frontend will start running at <http://localhost:3000> by default.

 ## Backend API Endpoints